 The work continues, with repairs and refurbishment to more benches.

 We can also see (below) Tony Kingston continuing to make reindeer planters, of different sizes (as you can see).
-These are very popular and the ones you see were actually been commissioned.
+These are very popular at Christmas time, and other animal planters are popular throughout the year.
 Tony says he uses a jigsaw to cut the shapes.
 He must have a very steady hand and a lot of patience.
 But then, what would else you expect of our "Shedder of the Year" for 2024?
+Over a year on, the animal planters continue to be one of the most popular products produced in the club.

 By coffee time, everyone has earned a break, but where is the coffee to come from?
 Norman, of course, with probably the most important job in the club: